 - contribute to the Scheme; and

 - live mainly in New Zealand; and

-- are aged between 18 and your Qualifying Date,
+- are aged between 18 and your Qualifying Date (see the PDS),

-you will be eligible for annual Government contributions called member tax credits (MTCs) matching your own personal contributions to the Scheme at the rate of 50 cents per dollar up to a maximum Government contribution of \$521.43 a year (which equals \$10 a week).
+you will be eligible for annual Government contributions (formerly called member tax credits) matching your own personal contributions to the Scheme at the rate of 50 cents per dollar up to a maximum Government contribution of \$521.43 a year (which equals \$10 a week).
 A 'year' for this purpose is 1 July to 30 June.